Isaac-Smit/WEB504_assessment_1_Portfolio/README.md

 make changes to the SCSS files.
 You must only make edits to the SCSS files, because this extension will automatically create, edit and save css files and generate a minified version as well.
 This will need to be done every time changes are to be made with CSS.

+--NOTE!-- all content that is text is all placeholder and will be properly filled out before launch.